Peter Heather

 Peter John Heather (born 8 June 1960) is a British historian of late antiquity and the Early Middle Ages.
 Heather holds the statutory Chair of Medieval History in the Department of History at King's College London.
-He specialises in the fall of the Western Roman Empire and the Goths, on which he for decades has been considered the world's leading authority.
+He specialises in the fall of the Western Roman Empire and the Goths, on which he for decades has been considered a leading authority.

 Biography

 Heather was born in Northern Ireland on 8 June 1960.
 He was educated at Maidstone Grammar School, and received his M.A. and D.Phil. from New College, Oxford.
 Among his teachers at Oxford were John Matthews and James Howard-Johnston.
 Heather subsequently lectured at Worcester College, Oxford, Yale University and University College London.
 In January 2008, Heather was appointed professor of medieval history at King's College London.